18F/domain-scan/README.md

 General options:

 * `--suffix`: **Required.** suffix to filter on (e.g. `.gov`)
+* `--parents`: A path or URL to a CSV whose first column is second-level domains.
+Any subdomain not contained within these second-level domains will be excluded.
 * `--include-parents`: Include second-level domains.
 (Defaults to false.)
 * `--debug`: display extra output